dholland/vschool-assignments/09_Module Career/networking-goals.md

 # Networking Goals

-date update:
+_date update:04/07/20_

 ## Connect

-Reach out to 2-3 contacts currently working in software development and ask the following Questions:
+-[] Reach out to 2-3 contacts currently working in software development and ask the following Questions:

 - What type of skills are you looking for.
 - What kind of specific task would I need to be able to accomplish on my own.
 Any Examples.